-A great way to supplement your current literature studies, or a great literature curriculum on their own!
+A great way to supplement your current studies, or a great history curriculum on their own!

 Just pennies per half hour show — A terrific investment in your children’s character and education.

-Great entertainment for road trips, bedtime, family time, any time.
+Great entertainment for bedtime, family time, any time

 Playable on any PC or Mac, or downloadable to your iPod or MP3 player.
-You can also burn these programs to your own CDs.
+You can also burn these programs to your own audio CDs

 (…and we pay the postage too!
 USA orders only, please!)

 Your package will be mailed out to you via First Class Mail within 24 hours of ordering.